 The remarkable 78-year record Leeds Rhinos broke in Huddersfield win as title credentials outlined

+The remarkable 58-year record Leeds Rhinos broke in Huddersfield win as title credentials outlined

-Leeds Rhinos have yet again showcased their title credentials tonight, breaking a 78-year record in their 26-0 win over Huddersfield Giants at the Accu Stadium.
+Leeds Rhinos have yet again showcased their title credentials tonight, breaking a 58-year record in their 26-0 win over Huddersfield Giants at the Accu Stadium.

 Winning has become a habit for Brad Arthur’s side now, with Leeds on a run of five-straight wins in Super League to put them within touching distance of a second-placed finish.
 That would also ensure a home semi-final for the first time since 2017, the year they last won the Grand Final.